saloni-nd/misc/vaccination_timeline/readme.md

 The script turns the dataset into a chart on R.

-If you'd like to add to this dataset, get in touch :)
+If you'd like to add to this dataset, get in touch here or by email (saloni@ourworldindata.org) :)